 TORONTO (Nov.
 7) — I am forever baffled over the propensity, in this sports market, to draw conclusions from one day to the next.
 Starting with the first shift of the National Hockey League season.
 And, continuing for the usual 6½ months that the Maple Leafs are in uniform.
 It’s happening again — even in this kind of “throw–away” season before the jumbo contracts of Mitch Marner and John Tavares come off the books.
 In a three–night span, last weekend, the Maple Leafs graduated from blasé bums that couldn’t score against a pair of non–playoff teams (St. Louis, Minnesota)… to absolute darlings after flummoxing their hottest Division rival: blanking Boston, 4–0, for their first home conquest of the Bruins since Bobby Orr’s rookie year (I’m exaggerating).
 The exhilarating triumph was achieved in the absence of the club’s top marksman, Auston Matthews, whose mystery ailment will keep him sidelined for the consecutive home games, this Hall–of–Fame weekend, against Detroit and Montreal.

 When it comes early March and the NHL trade deadline, won’t it look silly having been so presumptive in the first month of the schedule?
 I wrote a blog after the consecutive losses, two weeks ago, against Columbus and St. Louis saying the Leafs looked “bored”.
 Which isn’t particularly uncommon for the Core–4 version of the team.
-All that matters, of course, is that the monotony subsides before the Stanley Cup hunt begins.
+All that matters, of course, is the monotony subsiding before the Stanley Cup hunt begins.
 The Leafs have positioned themselves whereby the regular season is a massive slog of 82 exhibition games.
 Enough of which must bear points in order to make the playoffs.
 An otherwise–simple task for the Nylander–Marner–Matthews–Tavares contingent.
 So, naturally, these Godlike figures are going to mail it in a dozen or so times between October and mid–April.
 It’s in their DNA, no matter who stands behind the bench and which bodies fill out the playing inventory each year.
 Everything Leafs emanates from the Core–4; in every direction: downward through the roster and into the upper reaches of ownership.
 This is, presumably, why the decision makers have been rather paralyzed since the 2021 playoff debacle against Montreal.
 After which a fundamental mutation of the roster was necessary.

 HAPPINESS FOR THE LEAFS WAS A RARE HOME TRIUMPH OVER THE BOSTON BRUINS THAT RINSED THE TASTE OF A LOST WEEKEND IN ST. LOUIS AND MINNESOTA.
 MARK BLINCH GETTY IMAGES/NHL